wygulmage/after-sundown/monsters.md

 The very fact that a Fallen's magic powers do not come back without exposure to more of the evil magic that caused their condition in the first place has led some to speculate that if they were to simply avoid Infernal power long enough that they would regain their human lives.
 If anyone has succeeded in that, there are no reliable records of it.
 This is in a sense unsurprising, in that there are very few reliable records of Fallen.
 Not only are Fallen simply unmemorable to Extras, but even documents pertaining to them just "get lost".
 And it isn't merely that their rental contracts get accidentally thrown out, though that does happen.
 Fallen find copies of old yearbooks that simply don't contain any pictures of them.

 A Fallen has an Infernal power source and a Ritual power schedule.

-[table][mrow]The First Fallen?
+#### The First Fallen?

-[row]The King with Three Shadows has only been kidnapping mortal children since "the project" began in the 6th century CE.
+The King with Three Shadows has only been kidnapping mortal children since "the project" began in the 6th century CE.
 While the Troll Kingdoms had human slaves a thousand years before that, that practice ended when they were banished to Limbo, and human slaves in the mortal world did not become Fallen.
 The earliest Fallen in the secret histories is a Central African Queen of the 3rd century BCE who went by "She Who Shall Not Be Named" - likely because the process of becoming Fallen had stripped her of her original name.
 Supposedly she had a sacred flame that granted immortality.
 What happened to the Queen, her kingdom, or the presumably Limbo-powered flame is a matter of speculation even amongst those who know the secret histories.
-The last contact with any of them came with a trading expedition from Egypt in 476 CE.[/table]
+The last contact with any of them came with a trading expedition from Egypt in 476 CE.

-[list]**Fallen Starting Powers**
+#### Fallen Starting Powers

-- Core Discipline: Magnetism -
+Core Discipline: Magnetism

 * Attract (Basic Magnetism)
 * Repel (Basic Magnetism)

-- Basic Powers -
+Basic Powers

 * Deny the Gauntlet (Basic Progress of Glass)
 * Mask of a Thousand Faces (Basic Veil)
 * Patience of the Mountains (Basic Fortitude)
 * Learn the Heart's Pain (Basic Names of the Blasphemies)

--Advanced Powers -
+Advanced Powers

 * Dismissal (Advanced Magnetism)
 * Desire Reflection (Veil / Magnetism Devotion)

-**Distinctive Flaw:** Either Minor _or_ Feared By Children[/list] **Story Inspiration:** Portrait of Dorian Gray, She, Rip Van Winkle
+**Distinctive Flaw:** Either Minor _or_ Feared By Children **Story Inspiration:** Portrait of Dorian Gray, She, Rip Van Winkle

-**[size=20]The Icarids: Children of Daedalus[/size]**
+### The Icarids: Children of Daedalus
 "_There are things man was not meant to know.
 It is interesting that we repeatedly seek to know as much about these as possible._"

 Humanity’s greatest survival trait, indeed the one which has ensured our ascent to power, is a willingness and ability to improve upon our environment - the closest environment being our own flesh and bones.
 The desire to gain greater abilities overwhelms all else sometimes; even personal ethics, self-preservation, and basic sanity.
 Man is first and foremost a tool using creature, but when he treats himself as a tool, is he still a man?